berkeleyauv/RoboSub_FW/README.md

 ## How to Use

+For Windows users, make sure that your Git installation supports symlinks.
+Also, either run Git with admin privileges or run Windows in Developer Mode.
+For non-Windows users, ignore this line you're good.

 	git clone --recursive https://github.com/dragonlock2/URAB_MATE_FW.git

 Install [Mbed Studio](https://os.mbed.com/studio/).
 Switch workspaces to this repo.
 Select the correct "Active Program" and "Target" to match your needs.

+If you're a terminal person, you can also use Mbed CLI tools to do everything.

 ## How to Add a New Project